 Natural language in expressions

-Custom fields segmentation expressions
+Custom field segmentation expressions

 Click based segmentation expressions